malach-it/phi-chatbot/README.md

 Plain text without a command is treated like `ask <message>`.

-If the chatbot is not confident enough, it asks for the right response and trains from that answer.
+If the chatbot is not confident enough, it asks for the right response and remembers that answer.
+Run `train` to rebuild the learned phi state from remembered examples.
-When an answer is confident, recursion scores each candidate with `phi(a) + phi(phi(a)) + phi(a * phi(a))`: the prompt, the candidate result as input, and the prompt with candidate-result interaction context.
-It prints each confident intermediate result until the next score drops below the confidence threshold, repeats, or reaches the recursion cap.
+When an answer is confident, recursion feeds that answer back as the next prompt and prints each confident memorized transition.
+It stops when the next answer is low confidence, repeats, lacks an exact remembered transition from the previous answer, or reaches the recursion cap.

 ## Example Session